The Red Badge of Courage (1951 film): Plot

-In 1862, a regiment of the Union Army is encamped near the Rappahannock River in Virginia.
-Orders direct the regiment to move up river to engage the enemy.
-Private Henry Fleming tells his comrades he is not afraid.
-On patrol, Henry exchanges words with an unseen Confederate soldier stationed across the river who tells Henry to watch out for the "red badge," meaning a battle wound.
-The regiment confidently sets out, but Henry is pensive.
-As the regiment engages in battle, Henry's buddy, Tom Wilson, tells Henry to give his watch to his parents if he is killed.
-During the battle, Henry deserts his regiment.
-He learns his outfit won the battle, but he fears derision if he returns.
-Henry sees his wounded comrades coming from battle, and wishes he, too, had a "red badge of courage."
+In 1862, a regiment of the Union Army, the 304th New York Infantry, is encamped near the Rappahannock River in Virginia.
+Orders direct the 304th to move upriver and engage a large Confederate force.
+Private Henry Fleming tells his comrades he is not afraid of dying.
+While on sentry duty, Henry exchanges words with an unseen Confederate soldier stationed across the river who tells Henry to watch out for the "red badge," meaning a battle wound.
+The regiment confidently sets out, but Henry becomes increasingly pensive as the hour of battle approaches.
+His friend, Tom Wilson, tells Henry to give his watch to his parents if he is killed.
+During the battle, Henry is overcome with fear and deserts.
+He learns his outfit won the battle, but fears derision if he returns.

+Henry sees his wounded comrades, and wishes he, too, had a "red badge of courage."
 Henry slips back into the regiment as they march.
-One of his comrades, Jim Conklin, is delusional from his injuries and dies.
-Henry sees another Union regiment retreating and he is knocked unconscious by a soldier who refuses to tell Henry the reason for the retreat.
-Regaining consciousness, Henry meets a soldier who escorts him to his regiment.
-Henry falsely tells Tom his head injury was received in battle.
-Henry tells Tom about Jim's death.
+One of his comrades, Jim Conklin, is delusional from his injuries and dies from blood loss.
+Henry becomes separated from his unit when they run into a Union column attempting a hasty, disorganized retreat.
+A soldier becomes panic-stricken when Henry tries to calm him down and strikes him in the head with the stock of his rifle.
+Regaining consciousness, Henry meets a fellow soldier who escorts him back to the 304th.
+Henry falsely tells Tom his head injury was received in battle, and that their friend Jim is dead.
 Tom tells Henry his absence was not noticed due to the heavy casualties suffered.
-The next day, Henry talks as if he, too, engaged in the battle.
+Confident in his lie, Henry is able to talk with the rest of his unit as if he too fought in the battle.

-The regiment faces another battle.
+The 304th are sent back into battle to support a Union offensive.
 This time, Henry wildly charges toward the enemy with passion until he is ordered back into ranks.
-Henry and Tom fetch water at a creek and overhear the General planning an attack.
-They report the news to the regiment.
-The regiment attacks.
-As some of his comrades fall, Henry charges forward yelling for his outfit to keep moving as he carries the flag.
+Henry and Tom fetch water at a creek and overhear an unnamed General plotting to sacrifice the 304th in a suicide attack.
+They report the news back to their regiment, but the soldiers choose to honor their duty and fight regardless.
+As men die around him, Henry sees the color sergeant shot down, takes up the flag, and tries to rally his comrades.
 Henry meets the flag bearer for the Confederate troops, who falls dead.
-Henry briefly holds both flags as the regiment secures the defeated rebels.
+Henry briefly holds both flags as the 304th secures the defeated rebels.
 A soldier tells Henry and the regiment that he overheard their commanding officers lauding Henry's bravery.
 Henry admits to Tom that he deserted the day before, and that his shame made him return.
 Tom admits he deserted, too, but was caught and forced back into the battle.
-The regiment marches on as Henry contemplates the hope of a peaceful future.
+The 304th marches on as Henry contemplates the hope of a peaceful future.